Genesee Community College logo

 Key Highlights

-• Established in 1966 as a proud member of the State University of New York (SUNY) system.
+• Founded in 1966 as a public community college within the State University of New York (SUNY) system.

-• Features the 42,000-square-foot Conable Technology Building, built in 2000, as the hub for advanced technological studies.
+• Features the 42,000-square-foot Conable Technology Building, a hub for advanced technological programs.

-• Includes the Wolcott J. Humphrey III Student Union, established in 2006, serving as a central point for student activities and organizations.
+• The Wolcott J. Humphrey III Student Union serves as a central location for student affairs and organizations.

 Timeline